 The nature of the Internet is such that we cannot guarantee or warrant the security of any information you transmit to us via the Internet.
 No data transmission over the Internet can be guaranteed to be 100% secure.
 Your personal data is held on secure servers hosted.
 We will take all reasonable steps (including appropriate technical and organisational measures) to protect your personal data.

 Updating, verifying and deleting personal data

 You may inform us of any changes in your personal data, and in accordance with our obligations under the Data Protection Act 1998 we will update or delete your personal data accordingly.
-To find out what personal data we hold on you or to have your personal data updated, amended or removed from our database, please contact us or send us an email to email@example.com.
+To find out what personal data we hold on you or to have your personal data updated, amended or removed from our database, you can get in touch with us online.
 Any such data subject requests may be subject to the prescribed fee.